Rehab for Opiate Misuse

-Opioid abuse is one of the most serious public health crises facing America today, as the dangerous consumption of legal and illegal drugs has crippled towns, neighborhoods, and cities across the country.
-For as devastating as the epidemic is, recovery is always possible.
-Rehab for opiate abuse requires a lot of time and sacrifice, from both individuals suffering from addiction and their families, but it has helped countless people get their lives back.
+Opioid misuse is one of the most serious public health crises facing America today.
+The dangerous consumption of legal and illegal drugs has crippled towns, neighborhoods, and cities across the country.
+As devastating as the epidemic is, recovery is always possible.
+Rehab for opiate misuse requires a lot of time and sacrifice, from both individuals suffering from addiction and their families, but it has helped countless people get their lives back.

 Medically Assisted Detox

-When a client receives medical detox for opiate abuse, there are two components to the process: ridding the body and brain of the desire for more drugs, and enduring the withdrawal symptoms that arise when the drug is withheld.
-Cravings for more drugs and the physical and psychological stress of withdrawal can threaten the success of the process and increase the chance of relapse, so clients require constant supervision by doctors and other medical staff members.
+Cravings for more drugs and the physical and psychological stress of withdrawal can threaten the success of the process and increase the chance of relapse, so patients require constant supervision by doctors and other medical staff members.
 One way that doctors can ease the detox process is by providing medication to ease the withdrawal symptoms.

 One of the most important drugs used in medically assisted detox is Suboxone, as buprenorphine that is often prescribed for those going through opiate withdrawal.
-While the use of methadone as a substitution treatment for opiate abuse has proven controversial because of how strong it is, buprenorphine is notably less potent than other opioids and much less likely to become a source of chemical dependence itself.
-For this reason, Suboxone is commonly prescribed to help clients going through rehab for opiate abuse.
+While the use of methadone as a substitution treatment for opiate misuse has proven controversial because of how strong it is, buprenorphine is notably less potent than other opioids and much less likely to become a source of chemical dependence itself.
+For this reason, Suboxone is commonly prescribed to help patients going through rehab for opiate misuse.

 - Flu-like symptoms